 He is married to Mama D’Lo.

-Papa Bois appears in many Caribbean stories including The Talking Mango Tree by A H Benjamin, The Protectors’ Pledge by Danielle Y. C. McLean, and Greyborn Rising by Derry Sandy, all published by CaribbeanReads.
+Papa Bois appears in many Caribbean stories including The Talking Mango Tree by A H Benjamin, The Protectors’ Pledge and The Whisperer’s Warning both by Danielle Y. C. McLean, and Greyborn Rising by Derry Sandy, all published by CaribbeanReads.
 For more, see this video by Caribbean historian, Gerard Besson.